NextSDS Logo

 Inhalation

 If fumes or combustion products are inhaled remove from contaminated area.
 Lay patient down.
 Keep warm and rested.
-Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
+Remove prostheses such as false teeth.
 Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
 Perform CPR if necessary.
-Transport to hospital, or doctor, without delay.
+Transport to hospital or doctor without delay.
+Keep under medical observation even if no symptoms are (yet) manifested.

 Skin contact

 Immediately flush body and clothes with large amounts of water, using safety shower if available.
 Quickly remove all contaminated clothing, including footwear.
 Wash skin and hair with running water.
-Continue flushing with water until advised to stop by the Poisons Information Centre.
-Transport to hospital, or doctor.
+Transport to hospital or doctor.

 Eye contact